 Once your wired connection is available, follow the instructions in our user guide to configure your device:

-eduroam is also available as a wired service at assigned desks within the Library - there are stickers indicating wired eduroam next to the ports.
-Follow the instructions in our user guide to configure your device.
+eduroam is also available as a wired service at assigned desks located along the east and/or west side windows on floors 3, 4, 5 and 6 of the Sir Duncan Rice Library.
+There are stickers indicating wired eduroam next to the ports.
+Follow the instructions in our user guide to configure your device: